gen-robot/Teleop-FrankaPy/README.md

    ```bash
    python scripts/reset_arm.py
    ```

+4. Please note that if you are using a custom gripper or no gripper, please set the with_gripper=True flag in frankapy/franka_arm.py to False as well as set the with_gripper=1 flag in bash_scripts/start_control_pc.sh to 0.

+## Data collection

-4. See example scripts in the examples/ and scripts/ folders to learn how to use the FrankaPy python package.
+See example scripts in the examples/ and scripts/ folders to learn how to use the FrankaPy python package.
 If you want to use `space_mouse to teleop and collect data`, you should follow the [instruction](./frankapy/examples/data_collection/README.md)

-5. for data collection, you can read [doc](frankapy/examples/data_collection/README.md)

-6. Please note that if you are using a custom gripper or no gripper, please set the with_gripper=True flag in frankapy/franka_arm.py to False as well as set the with_gripper=1 flag in bash_scripts/start_control_pc.sh to 0.

 [frankapy API Documentation](https://iamlab-cmu.github.io/frankapy/)